pensoffsky/OpenUI5-AppCache/README.md

 https://pensoffsky.github.io/OpenUI5-AppCache/index.html

 # Features
-The app is able to run offline on all current browsers.
+The app is able to run offline in all current browsers.
 It implements a very basic stock application.
 The last fetched data is persisted in the browser and even in airplane mode the app is reachable and will display the last fetched stock quotes.

 # Concepts
 ## AppCache for UI5 & app resources